popskraft/nutcracker/content/industrial-wipes-roll.md

 # page metadata
-title: "8mil Disposable **Nitrile Gloves**"
+title: "**Industrial Wipes**"
+seoTitle: "Industrial Wipes Roll"
 subtitle: "Secret Gears Of Silent Heroes:"
 description: >
-  Heavy-duty mechanic gloves made of 8-mil nitrile and built exclusively for mechanics are now available at the best price.
+  **Heavy-duty mechanic gloves** made of 8-mil nitrile and built exclusively for mechanics are now available at the best price.
 A textured grip offers reliable protection and comfort.
 The gloves are developed for automotive and industrial use and meet FDA, ASTM, and CE standards, making them a dependable choice for service departments.
 ogImage: "/images/gloves/ogimage.jpg"

 # CTA buttons